Josh Walker (footballer, born 1989): Loan moves

 In November 2010, Walker joined League Two side Stevenage on loan until January 2011.
 He made his club debut just a day after signing for the club, starting in Stevenage's televised FA Cup tie away at AFC Wimbledon.
 It was to be a scoring debut for Walker, scoring a free-kick that went in off the post to give Stevenage the lead in a 2–0 victory.
 He made his first league appearance for Stevenage in the club's 1–0 home loss to Northampton Town in December 2010, a game in which Walker hit the crossbar from a free-kick.
 Despite being due to stay at Stevenage until the beginning of January 2011, Walker was recalled by his parent club Watford on 23 December, in order to provide cover for the injured Stephen McGinn.
 Walker made two appearances for Stevenage, scoring one goal, as his loan spell at the club was disrupted by fixture postponements.

 Walker re-joined League Two side Northampton Town on loan until the end of the 2010–11 season in January 2011.
 He had previously played for Northampton during the 2009–10 campaign.
 He made his second debut for the club on 1 February, playing the whole game as Northampton beat Crewe Alexandra 6–2 at Sixfields.
 Walker made 19 appearances for Northampton as the club narrowly avoided relegation, finishing five points above the relegation zone.

 A week after Walker's first starting appearance of the 2011–12 season, he signed for Stevenage on loan until January 2012.
 It was announced that Walker's loan deal was made with a view to a permanent move come the January transfer window.
 He made his second debut for the club on 3 September, coming on as a substitute in a 4–2 home win against Rochdale.
-Walker scored his first goal for Stevenage during his second spell at the club on 1 October, coming on as a 90th-minute substitute and scoring two minutes later in a 2–1 defeat to F.C.
-Notts County.
+Walker scored his first goal for Stevenage during his second spell at the club on 1 October, coming on as a 90th-minute substitute and scoring two minutes later in a 2–1 defeat to Notts County.
 After making just six substitute appearances for Stevenage in all competitions, Walker's loan spell with the club was cut short, with the player returning to Watford on 17 November 2011.
 After returning to Watford, manager Graham Westley said Walker's loan spell at Stevenage was the best option for both clubs, saying:

 "It didn't really work out for Josh as he would have liked, as I would have liked, He has got a lot of talent as a footballer.
 He came in and I knew he wasn't going to walk straight into the side but I was hoping he was going to develop and evolve and give us another option down the right-hand side.However, it hasn't quite worked out and he has gone back to his parent club which is the best thing for everybody."